 No worries I thought to myself, David had mentioned the night before that he was packing Kleenex for the hike.
 Exit bathroom, holler for David, who can’t hear me because the wind had picked up, only to discover he hadn’t packed them.
 Ugh, no bathroom breaks for me.

 Hmmm, does having a bursting bladder count?
-We pushed on and before we knew it were climbing, climbing, climbing and climbing hundreds of steps into a pretty desolate area.
+We pushed on and before we knew it was climbing, climbing, climbing and climbing hundreds of steps into a pretty desolate area.

 I would climb a set or two and need to take a break.
 The steps were practically straight up and many people were approaching the task similar to us.
 We were operating like a tag team, we would pass these two people then stop, then they would pass us and then stop.
 This went on the whole way up.